f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

    .. warning:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

 3. First, let's get the Cloud Environement Reference.
-   Using Postman, use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
-   Replace the method and URL with ``GET https://10.1.1.4/mgmt/cm/cloud/environments``.
+   Using Postman, use the **BIG-IQ AS3 Declaration** call and replace the method and URL with ``GET https://10.1.1.4/mgmt/cm/cloud/environments``.

    Save the **selfLink** value.